-Columbia strongly encourages you to choose car-free commute options to reduce traffic congestion and greenhouse gas emissions.
+Columbia strongly encourages you to choose car-free commuting options to reduce traffic congestion and greenhouse gas emissions.
 Before you drive to campus and need parking, ensure you’re aware of the multiple car-free, cost-competitive, and sustainable travel options.

 If driving is necessary, this page offers information about parking at Columbia.